-Enacted year Citation REIT type REIT market 2007 Regulation of Bapepam-LK (Capital Market and Financial Institution Supervisory Agency) Number IX.M.1 No: Kep-425/BL/2007 dated 18 December 2007 Collective Investment Contract - Real Estate Investment Fund (Dana Investasi Real Estat - DIRE) Two DIREs have been established as of June 2017
+Enacted year Citation REIT type REIT market 2007 Regulation of Bapepam-LK (Capital Market and Financial Institution Supervisory Agency) Number IX.M.1 No: Kep-425/BL/2007 dated 18 December 2007 Collective Investment Contract - Real Estate Investment Fund (Dana Investasi Real Estat - DIRE) One DIRE is established as of May 2018

-A DIRE is a Real Estate Investment Fund as mentioned in Regulation of Bapepam-LK (Capital Market and Financial Institution Supervisory Agency, currently Otoritas Jasa Keuangan - "OJK" (Financial Services Authority)) Number IX.M.1 concerning Guidelines for Investment Managers and Custodian Banks in Conducting Management of Real Estate Investment Funds in the form of Collective Investment Contracts (CIC)1.
+A DIRE is a Real Estate Investment Fund as mentioned in the Regulation of Bapepam-LK (Capital Market and Financial Institution Supervisory Agency, currently Otoritas Jasa Keuangan - 'OJK' (Financial Services Authority)) Number IX.M.1 concerning Guidelines for Investment Managers and Custodian Banks in Conducting Management of Real Estate Investment Funds in the form of Collective Investment Contracts (CIC)1.

 There are two types of DIRE, a Sharia DIRE and a 'conventional' DIRE.
 A Sharia DIRE is a collective investment scheme in real estate according to Sharia Law.
-Specific Sharia DIRE guidelines were issued in 2016 and state that a Sharia DIRE must have 90% of its income derived from Sharia compliant activities.
+Specific Sharia DIRE guidelines issued in 2016 state that a Sharia DIRE must have 90% of its income derived from Sharia-compliant activities.
 If a DIRE does not comply with these guidelines, then it is a conventional DIRE.